telerik/blazor-docs/components/validation/message.md

 ## Class

 You can use the `Class` parameter to add a custom CSS class to the `k-form-error` span, that wraps the validation message.

+This example adds a custom class and styling to the third message - for the Email Address.

 ````CSHTML
 @* Use the Class parameter to change the font of the validation message *@